lambda-dom/trisagion/docs/readme.md

 ```

 This introduces strictness where lazyness is almost surely not needed while keeping it in where it is useful.
 It also removes one layer of indirection in the `Success` case.

+## A. 2.
+Some definitions.

+Given a parser `p :: Parser s e a` what is the relation of the input with the remainder, if any?

+__Definition__: A parser `p :: Parser s e a` is _normal_ is for every input `xs :: s`, on success, the remainder is a (possibly improper) suffix of `xs`.

+There is one obvious problem with this definition.
+Being a suffix is not a definable relation for an arbitrary type `s`.
+However, it is certainly well-defined for types like `ByteString` and `Text`, so, as the reader is probably already expecting, we leave for later the working out of the operations needed to define such a relation.

+__Definition__: A parser `p :: Parser s e a` _does not consume input_ if there is one input `xs :: s` for which, on success, the remainder is (equal to) `xs`.
+The parser `p` _never consumes input_ if for every input `xs`, on success the remainder is (equal to) `xs`.

+## A. 3.
+Parser typeclasses.

+### A. 3.
+1. Products.